KEY RESOURCE

 Quick search

-Use the Catalogue standard search to find titles, authors or subjects.
+Use a quick key word search in the Catalogue to find titles, authors or subjects.

-• If you get too many results, use the Narrow search options (at the right of the results page) to display only the items of interest, e.g. manuscripts or oral histories
+• If you get too many results, click in to the catalogue full results and use the Limit Your Results options (at the right of the search results page) to display only the items of interest, e.g. manuscripts or oral histories

-• If you need to widen your search, click on subject headings in an item’s Catalogue record to find other material related to that subject
+• If you need to widen your search, try searching subject headings.
+You can search by subject directly in the Catalogue (selecting 'subject' in the drop down), or by opening an item’s Catalogue record and clicking on the subject headings to find other material related to that subject.

 Browse

-You can’t browse the Library’s shelves in person, but you can use the Catalogue to browse by title, author, subject or Dewey number.
+You can’t browse the Library’s shelves in person, but you can use the Catalogue to search the collection by title, author or subject.

-To search for general works about Australian politics, select the Browse alphabetically tab, then subjects.
+To search for general works about Australian politics, try searching by subject.
 Some examples are:

-To find information on Australian political parties, use Browse subjects options such as:
+To find information on Australian political parties, search subject headings such as:

-Items related to special interest groups in Australian society are found using Browse subjects searches such as:
+Items related to special interest groups in Australian society are found using subject searches such as:

 Selected print resources: